njPlanck/GAN-Model-Fingerprint-Extraction/README.md

 In this project we try to remove or supress model fingerprints from GANs with selected filters.
 Francescco Marra, et al, with their paper "Do GANs leave artificial fingerprints?" has been able to show that source attribution can be done on GAN generated images by simply correlating unique noise patterns (PRNU) to the a reference pattern aggregated by the taking the mean on all the synthetic images here: https://doi.org/10.48550/arXiv.1812.11842 .

 So we would try to remove them by subtracting the reference pattern aggregated from a collection of images from a particular GAN from the images generated from the same GAN to see if this would be effective in removing or supressing the model fingerprints left by these GANs.
-For this project we would be looking at results from four filter namely; Non-Local Means (NLM) Filter, BM3D (Block Matching) Filter, Sigma Filter and Wavelet Thresholding Filter.
-These filters are all characteristically good in preserving image structure while removing randoem noise.
+For this project we would look at results from four filters namely; Non-Local Means (NLM) Filter, BM3D (Block Matching) Filter, Sigma Filter and Wavelet Thresholding Filter.
+These filters are all characteristically good in preserving image structure while removing random noise.

 ## Method Overview
 * First, the input image is denoised with a selected filter.